Dowlais Top (LNWR) railway station

-Dowlais Top (LNWR) railway station served the village of Dowlais, Merthyr Tydfil, Wales from 1862 to 1962 on the Merthyr, Tredegar and Abergavenny Railway.
+Dowlais Top (LNWR) railway station served the village of Dowlais, Merthyr Tydfil, Wales from 1862 to 1885 on the Merthyr, Tredegar and Abergavenny Railway.
 The station consisted of two platforms with services to both Brecon and Newport.
-The station closed in 1962 along with the line and has since been demolished.
-The site now occupied by an industrial estate and trackbed forms part of a one way lane for the Heads of the Valley Road.
+The station closed in 1885 and was replaced by Dowlais High Street.
+The site now occupied by an industrial estate and trackbed forms part of a one way lane for the A465 Heads of the Valley Road.
 The old station building has survived as an office.